gregdavisd/DAEBlend/README.md

 # Blender-Collada
 Python script to export Collada DAE files from Blender.

-There is no stable release yet so clone the latest files from the repository to get the latest bug fixes and features.

 Currently exports:
 - Meshes and curves, including meshes generated from a curve.
 - Animation actions or the complete animation timeline